creoapp/documentation/docs/drafts/Toolbar.md

 The `Toolbar` customizations.

 ### System Item
-A standard button for placement on a `Toolbar` that can be configured with a system style.
+A standard item for placement on a `Toolbar` that can be configured with a system style.

 ![`Toolbar` system item](images/toolbar4.png)
-The `Toolbar` system item customization.
+The `Toolbar` system item.

 ### How to use
 1. Use the `ToolbarItem Inspector` to customize its properties like `System Item`, `Title` and `Image`.